drstearns/tutorials/src/http/index.md

 ### Protocol

 The first part of the URL names the **protocol** to use, which is sometimes referred to as the **scheme**.
 The name `http` refers to HTTP, and `https` refers to a combination of HTTP and [Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security).
 When using TLS, all requests and responses are encrypted as they are sent across the network so that an attacker in the middle can't read the contents.
-This results in a bit of overhead, but today's computers and networks are fast-enough that HTTPS is quickly becoming the standard for all web traffic.
+This results in a bit of computational and size overhead, but today's computers and networks are fast-enough that HTTPS is quickly becoming the standard for all web traffic.

+Never enter sensitive information into a web page where the URL starts with `http`, and never send sensitive data from JavaScript over an `http` connection.
+Anyone with access to the network can read everything sent over `http` in plain text.
+Make sure you use `https` when transmitting sensitive information.

 ### Host

 The next part is the **host** which is the name of the computer we want to talk to.
-The host can be a domain name such as `example.com`, or it can be a sub-domain of that domain like `api.example.com` or `ischool.uw.edu`.
-Domain names have to be purchased from domain registrars, but once you register a domain name, you can create as many sub-domains as you like and adjust them whenever you need to.
+The host can be a domain name such as `example.com`, or it can be a sub-domain like `api.example.com` or `ischool.uw.edu`.
+Domain names have to be purchased from domain registrars, but once you register one, you can create as many sub-domains as you like and adjust them whenever necessary.

 To make a network connection, the client needs to translate the host name into a numeric IP address.
 It does this using the [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System).
 The DNS is a bit like a telephone book that one can use to resolve a host name to an IP address, and you can access it right from the command line.
 Open a new command-line window (Terminal on Mac or Git Bash/PowerShell on Windows) and type this command: